sketchplugins/plugin-directory/README.md

 - [Character Count](https://github.com/andrewfiorillo/sketch-character-count), by Andrew Fiorillo: Sketch plugin to count number of characters in a text layer
 - [Sketch Server](https://github.com/matt-curtis/sketch-server), by Matt Curtis: A Sketch Plugin that creates a local web server for your Sketch Documents.
 - [Resize Artboard](https://github.com/zhifengkoh/resize_artboard), by Zhifeng Koh: A Sketch Plugin for resizing artboards to fit their content.
-- [Mobile Sizes](https://github.com/keiwes/sketch-mobile-sizes), by Keith Weston: Change a rectangle, artboard, or any other object to be the size of a mobile phone.
-- [Symbol Me](https://github.com/websiddu/sketch-symbol-me), by Siddhartha Gudipati: Convert all your similar layers to symbols with a single click.